lietu/grwu/README.md

 ## Well what is it that you are not telling us?
 Are there limitations to this?

 Well .. it is fairly limited still, I made it specifically for Gnome 3 on my machine, and NASA image of the day feed.
 It happens to work on Unity (Ubuntu) as well, probably Cinnamon (Linux Mint) and other Gnome forks.

- * It currently supports only Gnome and compatible systems.
-It shouldn't be a big deal to start supporting desktop environments.
+Also there is now support for Mac OS X.

- * It likely only supports very few RSS feeds.
+It likely only supports very few RSS feeds.
 Very few "image of the day" type RSS feeds seem to provide links to the original images, only some thumbnails.
 Some embedd their images in HTML, some used <media> elements, some <enclosure> elements, etc. .. because it all seemed like a huge mess I only implemented a few things and left the other cases up to you.

 ## How about licensing?